icidasset/static-base/README.md

 # Static Base

-A scaffolding for static websites, focused on sites using the history api.
+Scaffolding for static websites, focused on sites using the history api.

 ## Features